The best video hosting providers

 Wistia

-Wistia focuses on marketing video with CTAs, CRM integration, and detailed analytics.
+Wistia focuses on marketing videos with CTAs, CRM integration, and detailed analytics.
 Particularly suitable for lead generation videos and marketing content.
-Wistia means hosts on servers in US locations.
+Wistia also hosts on servers in US locations.

 • Main target groups: Wistia is primarily aimed at marketing experts from companies who use videos to generate leads and retain customers.

-• Live streaming: Since 2024, Wistia has been offering Wistia Live A webinar live streaming feature, primarily for marketing webinars.
-Previously, the focus was exclusively on video on demand.
+• Live streaming: Since 2024, Wistia offers Wistia Live, a live streaming feature primarily for marketing webinars.
+Before this, the platform focused exclusively on video on demand.

 • Video on Demand (VOD): Wistia's primary feature is hosting videos on demand.

-• Video management: Wistia provides an intuitive platform with The Videos can be organized.
+• Video management: Wistia offers an intuitive platform for organizing videos.

-• IInfrastructure & Hosting: Cloud-based hosting.
+• Infrastructure & Hosting: Cloud-based hosting.
 Wistia is based in the US and stores data primarily in US data centers or via AWS.
-A dedicated EU hosting option is not publicly documented; data protection is resolved contractually (DPA) rather than physically.
+A dedicated EU hosting option is not publicly documented; data protection is ensured through contractual agreements (DPA) rather than by physically controlling the data.
 Wistia provides APIs for upload, player customization, and statistics retrieval.
 Integrations with marketing automation solutions and CRM systems are also provided.

 • GDPR compliance: Wistia processes personal data (viewer tracking for analytics).
 However, Wistia offers contract solutions for order processing and complies with the EU-US Data Privacy Framework.